ayrshare/social-media-api/README.md

   }).catch(console.error);
 ```

-## Business Member Functions for Multiple Clients - Business Membership Required
+## Business Member Functions for Multiple Clients - Business Plan Required

-See [here](https://www.ayrshare.com/business-plan-for-all-your-clients/) for more information
+The [Business Plan](https://www.ayrshare.com/business-plan-for-all-your-clients/) allows you to create, manage, and post on behalf of client profiles via the API or Dashboard GUI.
+You can [integrate](https://docs.ayrshare.com/multiple-client-accounts/overview) Ayrshare into your platform, product, or agency and give your clients social media capabilites.
+Please [contact us](mailto:contact@ayrshare.com) with any questions.

 ### Create Profile

-Create a new account profile under the primary account
+Create a new account profile under the primary account.
+See the [create profile endpoint](https://docs.ayrshare.com/rest-api/endpoints/profiles#create-a-new-profile) for more details.

 ``` javascript
 const createProfileResponse = await social.createProfile({